Hepatitis C Specialist for Treating Hepatitis C

 Hepatitis can be treated by different types of doctors, depending on the type and severity of the disease.
 Gastroenterologists, hepatologists, and infectious disease specialists are the types of doctors who typically treat hepatitis.

 If you’re looking for a trusted and reliable hepatitis C specialist in New York, then you’ve come to the right place.
 At Triborough GI, we are dedicated to providing our patients with the highest quality of care possible.
-We are located in Bronx, Brooklyn, and Staten Island.
+We are located in the Bronx, Brooklyn, and Staten Island.

 We serve the surrounding communities.
 We are here to help you every step of the way.
 Contact us today to learn more about our services or to schedule an appointment.